TheCheese42/aes-crypter-swing/README.md

 - Allows to set or generate a key (128 bits)
 - Encrypts the given message using the Rijndael Cipher (AES)
 - Also supports decryption of a 4x4 hexadecimal block
-- Grants a detailed insight to the exact steps happening during the encryption process
+- Grants detailed insights to the exact steps happening during the encryption process

 ## Usage